 - Encourage your child to write on paper or on the computer.
 It is OK for you to help and share the writing.
-Give lots of praise. - Enjoy the message and don't make your child anxious about spelling or neatness. - Make a photo book and get your child to write a title. - Play with words.
+Give lots of praise. - Enjoy the message and don't make your child anxious about spelling or neatness. - Make a photo book and get your child to write a title. - Scrapbooks are fun, too.
+Old magazine or newspaper pictures about a favourite subject, dogs, your family, motorbikes or the latest toy craze, pasted on to blank pages with room for captions or stories, too. - Play with words.
 Thinking of interesting words and discussing new ones can help increase the words your child uses when they write.
 Look up words in the dictionary or on the Internet or talk to family and whänau to find out more about the meaning and the whakapapa (origins) of the words.